bermarte/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 ### Exercises: Level 3

 1. 'Love is the best thing in this world.
 Some found their love and some are still looking for their love.'
-Count the number of word **love** in this sentence.
+Count the number of words **love** in this sentence.
 2. Use **match()** to count the number of all **because** in the following sentence:**'You cannot end a sentence with because